magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Updates have the following restrictions:

 - `script`, `html`, `style`: cannot be updated.
-Publish a new version instead.
+Publish a new version instead
-- Apps cannot be changed to Functions or vice versa.
+- Apps cannot be changed to Functions or vice versa

 You only need to provide the keys you're updating.
 In fact, this is required for Apps, as the server will throw an error if you include `script`, `html`, or `style` when republishing an App.
 For example, to update `description`, you can publish the following: